1 teen killed, 1 wounded in Tulsa homecoming game shooting

 The surviving victim was taken to a hospital in critical condition but has improved to stable condition, the statement said.

-Several officers and a K-9 unit searched nearby neighborhoods but were not immediately able to find the suspected shooter, who fled the scene on foot, police said.
+Several officers and a K-9 unit searched nearby neighborhoods but were not immediately able to find the suspected shooter, who ran away from the scene, police said.

-The school on N. Peoria Avenue has an enrollment of 666 students, according to the McLain High School website.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.